• Skip to primary navigation

 Ingredients you need to make macaroni and cheese.

-Cook the pasta in a large pot of salted water, drain and put the cooked macaroni on a rimmed baking sheet to cool.
+Cook the pasta in a large pot of salted water, it should taste like the ocean, drain and put the cooked macaroni on a rimmed baking sheet to cool.

 Cooked pasta on a rimmed baking sheet.